 - Track inventory with unique SKUs for each set of options to prevent overselling

-- Specify the weight for each combination of options your product has to get more precise shipping rates at checkout
+- Specify weight, length, width, and height for each combination of options your product has to get more precise shipping rates at checkout

 Each product can have an unlimited number of options.
 Based on them, you can create an unlimited number of variations for this particular product.
 The combinations of options, as well as the options themselves, can vary from product to product.
 For example, one product has different sizes and colors, while another has different styles and materials.

 Check out a video about variations setup:

 - From your Ecwid admin, go to Catalog → Products and create a new product or choose an existing product that comes with different options (such as colors, sizes, shapes, etc).